4DGB/3DStructure/README.md

 python3 -m hic2structure --verbose HIC_FILE
 ```

-This will load contact records from the given Hi-C file and run a LAMMPS simulation on in it in a temporary directory, creating an output structure data file and contact map file in the directory `./out`.
+This will load contact records from the given Hi-C file and run a LAMMPS simulation on in it in a temporary directory, creating an output structure data file and a copy of the LAMMPS log in the directory `./out`.

 You can change many settings (which resolution to load from the Hi-C file, which chromosome, how many timesteps to run the simulation, etc.) with command-line arguments.
 For example: